Lámh training not only involves learning signs but the skills necessary to implement a signing programme. Lámh Courses

 Training for Professionals

 Module One Lámh Course is for those working with children and adults who use Lámh to enhance their communication.
 It is suitable for teachers, SNAs, social care workers, PAs and preschool staff and others, who work in mainstream and special schools, preschools, adult support services and other settings.

 Communication partners of children who use Lámh and who have completed Module One can attend this practical workshop that looks at encouraging Lámh use as well as adding to their Lámh sign vocabulary.
 It can be delivered online or in person.

-An intensive training programme for professionals whose work largely involves supporting Lámh users and their families in a service setting and who plan to deliver Lámh Courses to staff members and families.
+This is an intensive training programme for professionals whose work largely involves supporting Lámh users and their families in a service setting, and who plan to deliver Lámh Courses to staff members and families.

 Lámh for the Workplace